foundriesio/docs/source/reference/app-conversion.rst

 Existing devices can be converted to use compose apps using fioctl::

-  fioctl devices config updates --compose-apps
+  fioctl devices config updates --compose-apps <device-name>

 If the device is using persistent volume(s) relative to its installed location then setting `compose-dir` can be used to not lose data::

-  fioctl devices config updates --compose-apps --compose-dir /var/sota/docker-apps
+  fioctl devices config updates --compose-apps --compose-dir /var/sota/docker-apps <device-name>

 Completing The Migration
 ------------------------